Muhammed Zafar Iqbal: Political stance

 Iqbal is known for his stance against Jamaat-e-Islami Bangladesh and has spearheaded criticism of its leaders, several of whom were undergoing trial at the International Crimes Tribunal for their role in the Bangladesh liberation war in 1971.
 Iqbal's father was allegedly killed by Jamaat leader Delwar Hossain Sayeedi.
-He came down heavily on a section of the media for their stand against holding the 10th parliamentary elections in Bangladesh on 5 January 2013, amid a boycott by the main opposition party, alleging that those who were calling for halting the electoral process were actually trying to ensure the participation of Jamaat-e-Islami in the election.
+He came down heavily on a section of the media for their stand against holding the 10th parliamentary elections in Bangladesh on 5 January 2014, amid a boycott by the main opposition party, alleging that those who were calling for halting the electoral process were actually trying to ensure the participation of Jamaat-e-Islami in the election.

 In support of the war crime trials carried out at the premises of the International Crimes Tribunal in Bangladesh, he participated and featured prominently at the 2013 Shahbag protests.

 Iqbal survived a stabbing attack in the head on 3 March 2018 in a prize-giving ceremony in SUST campus in Sylhet.
 Foyzur, the attacker, a 25-year-old male, was arrested after he had been beaten by the students.
 The attacker claimed that he had tried to kill him because the attacker believed he was an "enemy of Islam".

+Iqbal has been widely criticized for supporting the authoritarian regime of Sheikh Hasina.
+After the 2018 national election he stated that, people gave a grand victory to ruling authoritarian regime but later it was proved to be a staged election.

+In May 2025, an attempted murder case was filed against Iqbal over a student of alia madrasa getting injured in Old Dhaka during protests against Hasina in August 2024.

 Works

 Iqbal is one of the pioneers of science fiction in the Bengali language.
 He mainly writes for younger readers.
 He has also written several non-fiction books on physics and mathematics.
 He writes columns in mainstream newspapers regularly.
-Zafar Iqbal also writes storylines for the famous Bengali “Dhaka Comics.”
+Zafar Iqbal also writes storylines for the famous Bengali "Dhaka Comics."

 He writes a detective book series titled, Tuntuni o Chotachchu.
 Chotachchu is a short form of 'Choto Chachchu' which lexically translates to 'Small Uncle'; it means, 'the youngest uncle'.